4. Students

 • Student finance and budgeting

-You will also take part in a two week work experience placement at the end of Year 12, in order to develop your understanding of the world of work and support your future choices.
+You will also take part in a two-week work experience placement at the end of Year 12, to develop your understanding of the world of work and support your future choices.

 ‘Employability Days’ are also a key part of CEIAG throughout Year 12.
 Here, you will experience small group sessions with lots of different employers and employees in your field(s) of interest.
 You will also get the chance to visit a university, hear from apprenticeship providers and receive excellent support and guidance on your next steps.

-Students will also be allocated a one-to-one Progression Advisor to support them through their Post 18 decisions or apprenticeship or UCAS applications and interviews.
+Students will have access to a UCAS coordinator to support them through their Post 18 decisions or apprenticeship or UCAS applications and interviews.

-The ‘Honours Programme’ is also in place to support our highest achievers with their Post 18 decisions around Russell Group and Oxbridge university choices.
+The ‘Honours Programme’ is also in place to support our highest achievers with their Post-18 decisions around High Ranking and Oxbridge university choices.
 This programme includes half termly workshops focusing on researching choices, career pathways, scholarships and summer schools.
-Students also visit an additional Russell Group university and have the opportunity to take part in the Oxbridge national conference, and attend a residential to both universities in the summer of Year 12.
-Links have also been made with representatives from both universities to provide external workshops at key points of the year around applications and interviews, as well as bespoke support in collaboration with another local Sixth Form college to ensure students have a realistic interview preparation experience.
+Students also visit an additional High Ranking universities and have the opportunity to take part in the Oxbridge national conference, and attend a residential to both universities in the summer of Year 12.
+Links have also been made with representatives from universities to provide external workshops at key points of the year around applications and interviews, as well as bespoke support in collaboration with another local Sixth Form college to ensure students have a realistic interview preparation experience.

 You will also have full access to all our CEIAG Resources:

-• Careers Connect –Drop-ins (lunchtime every Tuesday, not during Covid) and individual or group appointments.
+• Careers Connect –Drop-ins (lunchtime every Tuesday) and individual or group appointments.

 • Unifrog, Careers Connect Portal and other on-line websites.